Information on Heptonstall Octagonal Methodist Heritage Chapel

 Built in 1764, the design and construction of this Grade II listed Octagonal Chapel were overseen by John Wesley, who frequently preached here.
 One of the first octagonal chapels, it is one of the oldest Methodist churches in continuous use today.

-This unusual octagonal chapel is open every day.
-It’s tucked away at the bottom of a flight of steps off Northgate.
+This unusual octagonal chapel is tucked away at the bottom of a flight of steps off Northgate.
 Entry is free, with donations to the upkeep of the Chapel welcome.
+It is currently closed during the week.
+The chapel is open at weekends and on bank holidays between 10:30 and 16:00 and special events throughout the year.

-Please email Circuit Heritage Officer Mr. John Wilson regarding visits and other activities, at firstname.lastname@example.org.
+Please email Rev’d Kathie Heathcoat regarding visits and other activities, at firstname.lastname@example.org.

 Methodism in Heptonstall began with the firebrand Scot William Darney.
 He founded many societies on both sides of the Pennines as he travelled, preaching as he went.